jac459/yamaha-musiccast/README.md

 Readme under Construction

 #### MusicCast Link
-Readme under Construction\
+With this Directory you can create Multiroom Audio Groups.
+The following Terminology is used:\

+Master: A Master is the Device/ Room the Audio Distribution comes from.
+The Master is determined by the active Recipe/ current Device.\
+Client: A Client is a Device/ Room that is linked to a Master.

+For creating a Group open the Directory "MusicCast Link".
+You will be presented with a List of your Devices.
+The Devices shown can be added as Clients to create a Multiroom Audio Group.
+The List will obviously not contain the Device of the active Recipe as this Device will be the Master.

+The Icons and Labels in this Directory will indicate the Status of the Clients.
+The Labels will either show "Add this Device" or "Remove this Device".
+For convenience: If you add a Client to a Group it will be automatically turned on.
+Also if you remove a Client from a Group the Device will be turned off.
+This means you don't necessarily have to activate a Recipe for each Device.

+The Volume Control/ Slider is connected to the specific Device of the active Recipe due to the Device specific Installation of the Driver.
+If you want to change the Volume of a Client activate the according Recipe and change the Volume there.
+Also you can use the Shortcut "Device Manager" to change the Device your active Recipe is in Control of.
+As all UI Elements of your active Recipe will be redirected to the selected Device you can use the Volume Slider in the active Recipe.

 Notice: The current Device (potential Master) is not aware of the existance of other Groups.
-To be more percise: Lets assume you have Devices A, B, C. B and C are linked.
-A is your current Device (potential Master).
-If you open the "MusicCast Link" the Devices B and C appear as they were not grouped.
+To be more percise: Lets assume Devices A, B, C exist.
+B and C are linked.
+A is the current Device (potential Master).
+When the Directory "MusicCast Link" is opened the Devices B and C appear as they were not grouped.

+#### Device Manager
+This is a Tool that came in particularly useful during the Driver's Development.
+The "Device Manager" redirects all UI Elements/ Shortcuts (Including: Album Art, Status Label, MusicCast Link, etc.) of you active Recipe to a different Yamaha Device that was found during Discovery.
+The Directory is presenting a List of Devices to take Control of.\
+Please use this Tool sensibly as it can lead to unexpected Behaviour.
+For Example turning the active Recipe off will power off the Device selected in the Directory, not the Device that was originally activated.

 #### Media Browser
 Feature and Readme under Construction